igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 Packet loss and delay are hard and pervasive problems of day-to-day network operation.
 Proactively detecting, measuring, and locating them is crucial to maintaining high QoS and timely resolution of end-to-end throughput issues.
-To this effect, network operators have been heavily relying on information present in the clear in transport-layer headers (e.g. TCP sequence and acknowledgment numbers) to allow for quantitative estimation of packet loss and delay by passive on-path observation.
-Additionally, the problem can be quickly identified in the network path by moving the passive observer around.
+To this effect, network operators wishing to perform passive quantitative measurement of loss and delay have been heavily relying on information present in the clear in transport-layer headers (e.g. TCP sequence and acknowledgment numbers).
+Additionally, the problem can be quickly identified in the network path through a passive observer and by moving it around.

 With encrypted protocols, the transport-layer headers are encrypted and passive packet loss and delay observations are not possible, as also noted in
 {{TRANSPORT-ENCRYPT}}.

-Measuring loss and delay between similar endpoints cannot be relied upon to evaluate encrypted protocol loss and delay.
-Different protocols may be routed differently by the network.
+The measurement of loss and delay of an encrypted protocol on a client-server connection cannot be based on the same or similar endpoints connected through another unencrypted protocol, since different protocols may be routed differently by the network.
 Therefore, it is necessary to directly measure the packet loss and delay experienced by users of encrypted protocols.
-Nevertheless, accurate measurement of packet loss and delay experienced by encrypted transport-layer protocols is highly desired, especially by network operators who own or control the infrastructure between client and server.
+Hence, accurate measurement of packet loss and delay experienced by encrypted transport-layer protocols is highly desired, especially by network operators who own or control the infrastructure between client and server.

 In this regard, the Alternate-Marking method {{AltMark}} defines a consolidated method to perform packet loss, delay, and jitter measurements on live traffic.